 They were just blasting the company in every article they could find about them on the web.

-This company, let’s call them XYZ Company, hired me for the specific purpose of removing these links that pointed to negative comments about them from all search results, and optimizing links that point to positive or more fact-based information, in the hopes that that would bettering their chances of winning a particular large contract that they were bidding on.
+This company, let’s call them XYZ Company, hired me for the specific purpose of removing these links that pointed to negative comments and online sabotage attacks about them from all search results and optimizing links that point to positive or more fact-based information, in the hopes that that would better their chances of winning a particularly large contract that they were bidding on.

 Clearly, the first thing I had to do was to read what these people, who I found out were largely competitors, were saying.
 Then to find out for myself if the claims had any truth to them, because of course, if any of the claims were true it wouldn’t matter if I succeeded in removing them because there would always be more negative comments due to their shady business practices.